 Last Updated on by

-One of the single most important aspects of successful and safe long-distance running for sport or fun is hydration.
-Runners of all types, from marathoners to trail runners, can quickly become dehydrated even if they are running in cool weather.
+One of the single most important aspects of successful and safe long-distance running for sport or fun outdoors activities is some extra hydration.
+Runners of all types, from marathoners to trail runners, can quickly become dehydrated even if they are trail running in cool weather.

 Dehydration is a serious health concern and in extreme cases will require hospitalization.

-Hydration packs offer runners a way to comfortably carry water and get a drink with minimal effort.
+Hydration packs offer runners a way to comfortably carry water and get a drink with minimal effort to stay hydrated.

 Hydration packs are also called hydration bladders, water packs or are referred to as Camelbaks though the latter is actually a brand.
 Hydration packs are a fairly basic piece of equipment and look very much like a small, slim backpack.

-Hydration packs come in a variety of capacities, though 2 to 3 liters tends to be the most versatile size.
-Some brands offer two pack designs, either for women or men, so you can be assured that you’ll be able to customize the straps on your pack for you anatomy.
+Hydration packs come in a variety of storage space, though 2 to 3 liters of water tends to be the most versatile size.
+Some brands offer two pack designs, either for women or men, so you can be assured that you’ll be able to customize the straps on your pack for your anatomy.

-High-quality hydration packs literally feel like part of your body and should not bounce around when you run.
-Many packs also contain pockets so you can carry energy bars, your phone, maps, music device and a small first aid kit.
+High-quality hydration packs literally feel like part of your body and should not bounce around when you are trail running.
+Many packs also contain pockets so you can carry energy bars, your phone, maps, music device, and an extra small first aid kit.

-There is much debate in the running world when it comes to the controversy of hydration packs vs handhelds.
-Bottles, or handhelds, are the old stand-by when it comes to keeping hydrated while running and for that reason some people refuse to use hydration packs.
+There is much debate in the running world when it comes to the controversy of hydration packs vs handhelds water reservoir.
+Bottles, or handhelds, are the old stand-by when it comes to keeping hydrated while running and for that reason, some people refuse to use hydration packs.

 If you are a die-hard handheld or bottle belt user, you might find that a hydration pack is much easier.

-Many runners cite that they feel freer and lighter after switching to a hydration pack.
+Many runners cite that they feel freer and with less weight after switching to a hydration pack.
 Since the pack is located against your back you are naturally able to carry the weight more easily.
-With your hands free you are also able to eat while running, look through your GPS or map and anything else you need to do where you’d normally need to stop since your hands are full.
+With your hands-free, you are also able to eat while trail running or hiking, look through your GPS or map and anything else you need to do where you’d normally need to stop since your hands are full.

 There are some advantages of bottles over packs but they can easily be fixed.
 One is that the sight of your bottle and seeing the water level can encourage you to drink.
 Since you can’t see your hydration pack you may forget to drink.
 This issue can be remedied by setting alarms on your watch or mobile device to remind you to drink at regular intervals.